 A good mobile responsive ecommerce website makes it easy for people to browse, add products to their cart, and find what they’re looking for without having to constantly adjust the content ratios.
 Mobile responsive websites automatically adjust for the size of the screen and make menus simpler to navigate with just a thumb.

 If your website isn’t mobile responsive, you’ll be missing out on a major source of conversions and sales.
 It only takes a few seconds for people to decide if they want to use your website or not, and if they have to put it in a lot of effort just to navigate through it, they’ll leave.
 People who don’t have a good experience on your site from their phone are very unlikely to return to your site at all, and are more inclined to take their business to a competitor.
+Here are some examples of the best mobile websites.

 5. A Search Bar